 - Private Rooms

-Our SW Calgary chiropractors employ a unique, multidisciplinary approach that allows them to treat the symptoms and source of your pain, and help prevent its return.
+Our SW and SE Calgary chiropractors employ a unique, multidisciplinary approach that allows them to treat the symptoms and source of your pain, and help prevent its return.
 Our Calgary chiropractic team is trained in a variety of disciplines, and is fully certified in Active Release Technique (ART), Graston technique, Shockwave therapy, Kinesiotaping, IMS/Dry Needling, acupuncture, Laser, and electrotherapeutic modalities.
 This extensive training allows our chiropractors to assess, diagnose, and treat symptoms and dysfunction of the joints, muscles, tendons, and ligaments with the most up to date and evidence-informed techniques.
 This unique therapeutic approach often provides patients with immediate improvement and long lasting results!